ldesgoui/tf2-comp-fixes/README.md

   `sm_concede_command_vote n` adds the requirement for `n` players to type the command before the match is conceded.
   `sm_concede_command_timeleft n` makes the command only available when `n` minutes are left on the map timer.
+  ATTENTION: This only really works for 5CP maps and *needs* to be disabled on other map types.

 ## Installation